SAP-samples/teched2025-IN162/exercises/ex4/ex4_2_details.md

 <br>![](../ex4/images/ex162-42-15.png)
 <br><br>
 ## Summary
-This completes Exercise 4, Next proceed to [Exercise 5](../ex5/README.md), where we will initate the creation of Sales Order and Support Cases from **S/4HANA Cloud** and **SAP Support Cloud V2** respective and monitor the Integration Flows that finally get triggered via the AEM Adapters.
+This completes Exercise 4.
+Next, proceed to [Exercise 5](../ex5/README.md), where we will initiate the creation of Sales Order and Support Cases from **S/4HANA Cloud** and **SAP Support Cloud V2**, respectively, and monitor the Integration Flows that finally get triggered via the AEM Adapters.